5 SMART HIRING TECHNIQUES USED BY COMPANIES in 2020

 Once you have found the right person and they have accepted the role you need to get them started.
 More recently we’ve found that the onboarding process can start once everyone has signed the paperwork and would typically involve a series of short phone / video calls to get someone up to speed so that they can hit the ground running when they start.
 Recent examples have included video calls to get a handover from the person doing the role, key meetings that are specific to their role, induction sessions with key stakeholders and even team welcome drinks over Zoom.
 As well as getting the person mentally prepared to start their new role, they also need to be physically prepared, so think about how you would get things like a company laptop, mobile phone, etc. to them.

-With more companies starting to think about reopening their offices, the recruitment market seems to be evolving all the time.
+With more companies starting to think about hiring for key roles, the recruitment market seems to be evolving all the time.
 If you would like help recruiting, we would be happy to speak to you.
 You can reach us on 0207 042 3800 or send us a message.